 After calling it a day on day one, we headed back to our rooms and had a nice siesta.
 The next day morning post breakfast we decided to visit the Zoo.
 Mysore zoo is one of the oldest zoo’s in India spread across 157 acre land.
 The zoo is house to various species of animals and birds.
 We would highly recommend this place especially if you are visiting Mysore with your kids.
 The kids will be excited to see elephants, wild bear, Giraffe, white tiger and other animals..

 All trips comes to an end but the good memories stay with us forever.
-We are planning to take a trip to Goa and checking out Goa hotels.
 So, until we take another trip and share our memories with you, go down your own memory lane and share them with us..

 Shiva & Priya